What is the Gender Pay Gap?

 Controlled Gender Pay Gap: This is the amount that a woman earns for every dollar that a comparable man earns.
 That is, this is the pay difference that exists between the genders after we control for all measured compensable factors.
 If the controlled pay gap is $0.97, then a woman would earn 97 cents for every dollar that a man with the same employment characteristics.

-Controlled Median Pay: To illustrate the gender pay gap, we calculate this estimate of what the typical woman would earn if she occupied the same position as the typical man.
+Controlled Median Pay: We calculate this estimate of what the typical woman would earn if she occupied the same position as the typical man.

 Unemployment Penalty: This is the percentage difference in the salary offered to an individual who is currently employed versus one who is currently unemployed, while controlling for relevant factors and excluding those who were unemployed to attend school or receive additional training.
 The unemployment penalty changes based on the duration of unemployment.